 Migraine Headaches and Depression Linked

 Women who suffer from migraines are 40% more likely to develop depression.
 Another reason why it is so important to see your chiropractor for migraine headache treatment.
-The study results will be presented at the American Academy of Neurology’s annual meeting in April.
+The study was presented at the American Academy of Neurology’s annual meeting in April 2012.
 About 29.5 million Americans suffer from migraine headaches and 75% of them are women.